 (b) Part of a contiguous block of a QSE-Committed Intervals, at least one of which was committed by the QSE in the COP and Trades Snapshot before the RUC instruction described in paragraph (a) above; or

+.

 (c) Part of a contiguous block of QSE-Committed Intervals, at least one of which is a RUC Buy-Back Hour.